-Figure 13.3 Flushing results report
+Figure 15.4 Example Flushing Analysis report

 Thematic Maps

 The simulated flushing results can be displayed using the colour coded maps.
 Select Layers and Add Layer and select one of the flushing result items to create a colour coded map with the fire flow results.